ChaosEmerald95/RemoteDesktopManager/README.md

 # Future Plans
 - Better Design for the GUI
 - Multi-Language-Framework for the GUI
+- Read RDP-Files
+- Export Connections as RDP-File
+- Bind Events in Code
 - and much more...

 # Next Updates
-- Replacing RemoteDesktopData-Objects with RdpFolderStructure-Objects
+- Remove all RemoteDesktopData-Objects and code from the project
+- Clean Using-Directives
-- Navigating in RemoteDesktopList
+- Bind Events in Code
-- Ping-Test to check, if the host is reachable
+- Database-Updater, so the program add the new columns automatically

 # The RDP-Control Version isn't available
 This can be happen, if you don't have the latest version of Windows 10.
 If you want to build with a lower version of the Microsoft RDP Control, follow these steps: